girls-whocode/BillMaster/README.md

 End Sub
 ```

+It also uses a macro to update the "Updated" box on each account page.

 ## To start

 BillMaster has been designed for people without Excel or computer experience to be able to create, modify, and use almost all features of this system.
 Open the file with Microsoft Excel Office 365 or newer.

 NOTE: This system uses dynamic tables that was added in Office 365.

+## To use

 Once BillMaster has been opened and you accepted the Warning, you should see a screen like this: